Accessibility and Accommodations

 - English language learners (ELLs) have diverse learning needs and styles

 - All ELLs are capable of making progress toward English language proficiency

 - ELLs must acquire discipline-specific language practices that enable them to interpret and produce language to effectively collaborate on content-related, grade-appropriate tasks

-WIDA provides guidelines for how to best support students taking ACCESS for ELLs through the Accessibility and Accommodations Supplement.
-WIDA developed the supplement to help educators understand and use the test administration considerations, universal tools, and accommodations for individual ELLs in order to produce valid assessment results.
+WIDA provides guidelines for how to best support students taking ACCESS for ELLs through the Accessibility and Accommodations Manual.
+WIDA developed the manual to help educators understand and use the test administration considerations, universal tools, and accommodations for individual ELLs in order to produce valid assessment results.